hadronized/bashbunni/README.md

 :panda_face:

 ### A bit about me
-I like skiing, hiking, animals, rainy days of the PNW, organizing, and coding.
+I like skiing, hiking, animals, rainy days of the PNW, and coding.